DrDanielh/UiAbot/docs/src/perception.rst

 As seen in the diagram on top, the used topic is the ``/bno055/data``, which consists of the fused and filtered absolute data from the IMU.

 Visualizing the IMU orientation was done by the creation of an additional node in the :ref:`uiabot_pkg` package, named :ref:`uiabot_pkg imu_tf_viz`.
-This node broadcasts the TF of an ``imu`` frame relative to a fixed ``world`` frame, which then can be seen in Rviz2 on the remote PC.
+This node broadcasts the TF of an ``imu`` frame relative to a fixed ``bno055`` frame, which then can be seen in Rviz2 on the remote PC.

 .. figure:: res/imu_tf.gif
   :align: center